theaugy/sp1/README.md

    *   `Shift+ParamLeft` and `Shift+ParamRight` can jump you pretty far around a track, which can allow you to tease drops (with large loop sizes) or create glitchy renditions of melodies (with small loop sizes)
+   *   With the slicer, you can hold one pad (try holding down a slice with a hihat) while pressing other pads (try pressing a slice with a kick drum).
+Easy to build simple beats with this technique.

 ### Unclaimed Controls